formspark/documentation/docs/setup/spam-protection.md

 # Spam protection

-Every form falls victim to spam bots at some point, how you handle them can affect your customers.
+Every form falls victim to spambots at some point, how you handle them can affect your customers.

 Formspark offers the following solutions to prevent spam: